-We do not tolerate slavery or human trafficking in any part of our business and are committed to ensuring that it does not take place in our supply chains.
+We do not tolerate modern slavery or human trafficking in any part of our business and are committed to ensuring that it does not take place in our supply chains.

 OUR POLICY ON SLAVERY AND HUMAN TRAFFICKING

 We have appropriate policies in place that underpin our commitment to ensure that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 We continuously review and update all our policies.

 Our anti-slavery policy reflects our commitment to acting transparently, respectfully, ethically and with integrity in all our business relationships.
 We do not tolerate slavery or human trafficking in any part of our business and are committed to ensuring that it does not take place in our supply chains.
 We implement and enforce effective systems and controls to mitigate this risk.